The new 12,000-square-meter LEGO® House has just opened in September 2017Visit homepage

 The LEGO® brick has been an incredible invention, but what are the secrets behind the big success.

-In the company, they discovered there were five overlapping competencies, which make Lego bricks so unique.
-This is 'to have fun', 'be experimenting', 'tinkering', 'messing around', but also allowed to 'make mistakes'.
+In the company, they discovered there were five overlapping competencies, which make Lego bricks so unique, as 'to have fun', 'be experimenting', 'tinkering', 'messing around', but also allowed to 'make mistakes'.

 In LEGO® House, these core competencies are presented through physical spaces and coloured zones, where kids of all ages, individually or together, get the opportunity to have some fun and make their own LEGO creations and learn through play.